RIT-MDRC/Catbot/src/raspi/state_management/Readme.md

 ## device_action()
-Decorator returned by the `create_device` method and `create_device_store` method.
+Decorator returned by the [`create_device`](#create_masked_device) method and [`create_device_store`](#create_device_store) method.
 This method is used to decorate the action methods of the device such that the action method can be used with the device's identifier and the state management system will automatically grab the state of the device and pass it to the action method.

 ### Arguments
 * func: callable

 ### Description
 * func: The action method that is used to change the state of the device.
 The method is expected to take in a state as the first argument and the rest of the arguments are passed in.
 The method can return a new state or not.
-The decorator does not do any operation with extra parameter or returned value.
+The decorator does not do any operation with the extra parameter or returned value.

 ### Returns
 * func: callable = decoarted function.